tiny-blocks/country/README.md

 ### Alpha3Code

-**Alpha-3 code**: a three-letter code that represents a country name, which is usually more closely related to the country name.
+A three-letter code that represents a country name, which is usually more closely related to the country name.

 ```php